 At Curtis Baptist School our desire is to honor God in everything we do and see our students grow in knowing Him personally.
-We endeavor for excellence in academics, fine arts, athletics and daily living by integrating spiritual principals into every aspect of our school life.
+We endeavor for excellence in academics, fine arts, athletics, and daily living by integrating spiritual principles into every aspect of our school life.
 Our mission at Curtis Baptist School is to infuse a Biblical worldview in all areas of academics, fine arts, and athletics, developing bold and devoted followers of Jesus Christ.

 We offer parents a safe and loving environment for their children to learn and grow in Christ’s love.
 We provide opportunities for children to be educated from a Biblical perspective, to hear the gospel, to accept Jesus as Lord and Savior, and to be involved in a local church.
-Acceptable student behavior is expected for all students.
+Acceptable student behavior is expected of all students.

 Dual Enrollment/Dual Credit programs provide opportunities for Georgia and South Carolina high school students to take college-level courses and earn concurrent credit toward their high school diploma and a college degree.
-These courses are available for any eligible 11th or 12th grade students.
+These courses are available for any eligible 11th or 12th-grade students.

-98 percent of our Curtis Baptist School graduates are accepted and move on to further their education at the college of their choice.
+98% of our Curtis Baptist School graduates are accepted and move on to further their education at the college of their choice.

 Yes, the Learning Place (LP) Program at Curtis Baptist School consists of classes with a small student/teacher ratio and teachers trained in the field.
 It exists to meet the needs of students with learning difficulties such as ADD/ADHD, dyslexia, processing difficulties, and more.
 Prospective LP students will initially meet with the LP Coordinator before going through the admission process.